microsoft/jacdac/services/modelrunner.md

 Textual description of last error when running or loading model (if any).

     enum ModelFormat: u32 {
-        TFLite = 0x24351f47,
+        TFLite = 0x334c4654,
-        ML4F = 0x3a3c8fc7,
+        ML4F = 0x30470f62,
     }
     const format: ModelFormat @ 0x186

 The type of ML models supported by this service.
 `TFLite` is flatbuffer `.tflite` file.
-`ML4F` is compiled assembly model for Cortex-M4F (and better).
+`ML4F` is compiled machine code model for Cortex-M4F.
-Other model formats should use random numbers as identifiers.
+The format is typically present as first or second little endian word of model file.

     const format_version: u32 @ 0x187